Pes Planus (Flat Feet)

 Tibialis Posterior Tendinopathy

 Your tibialis posterior muscle is a vital arch stabiliser.
-However, if weakness is apparent and the tissue is overloaded, tendinopathy or muscle injury can occur.
+However, if weakness is apparent and the tissue overloads, tendinopathy or muscle injury can occur.
 More info: Tibialis Posterior Tendinopathy

 Better known as plantar fasciitis, plantar fasciopathy can develop due to altered arch biomechanics and increasing midfoot pronation.
-The plantar fascia is overloaded while trying to compensate for this continuing loss of arch integrity.
+The plantar fascia is overloaded while compensating for this continuing arch integrity loss.

 Medial Tibial Stress Syndrome or “Shin Splints”

 The excessive pronation can cause the tibialis posterior or soleus muscle to apply altered stress to the tibia’s inner aspect—this unreasonable motion results in medial tibial stress syndrome: shin splints or tibia stress fractures.

 Flat feet can cause the medial aspect of your Achilles tendon to compensate for the increased midfoot motion and exposure to abnormal loads leading to injury.
 Achilles tendinopathy or its subgroup Achilles tendinitis may be the result.

 Your patella or “kneecap” is commonly affected due to its altered translation during movement.
 The ankle and knee rotational changes can push the kneecap in the wrong direction, causing anterior knee pain—more info: patellofemoral pain syndrome.